HBO Max: Everything to know (and why you can't watch on Roku)

 HBO Max also has podcasts in its library linked to its programming, along the lines of last year's podcast companion to the miniseries Chernobyl.
 Raised by Wolves, an original sci-fi drama directed by Ridley Scott, has a podcast available now on Max, for example.

 HBO Max's so-called Max Originals also offer new, exclusive shows and movies.
-The latest is The Witches, and November will bring The Flight Attendant, a comedic thriller starring Kaley Cuoco, and a reunion special of The Fresh Prince of Bel-Air.
-Also in the pipeline is the fabled "Snyder cut" of the 2017 movie Justice League.
-Also, Peacemaker, a DC spinoff series designed to be linked to next year's theatrical movie The Suicide Squad, will star John Cena reprising his role and James Gunn writing and directing before he begins work on the next Guardians of the Galaxy movie.
+One of the latest The Witches, a reboot of the classic Roald Dahl book and 1990 film.
+November will bring The Flight Attendant, a comedic thriller starring Kaley Cuoco, and a reunion special of The Fresh Prince of Bel-Air.
+Also in the pipeline is the fabled "Snyder cut" of the 2017 movie Justice League, as well as Peacemaker, a DC spinoff series designed to be linked to next year's theatrical movie The Suicide Squad, will star John Cena reprising his role and James Gunn writing and directing before he begins work on the next Guardians of the Galaxy movie.
 Other originals that've already been released include Raised by Wolves, which appears to be the most popular Max original so far; an Adventure Time animated hour-long special, the first of four; and indie film Class Action Park, a documentary about the world's most dangerous amusement park.

 One highly anticipated original remains missing.
 A Friends reunion special was expected to function as the service's marquee exclusive on day one.
 But like most things in the world, HBO Max's original productions have been disrupted by the coronavirus pandemic.
 Confined to their homes, people across the nation are streaming much more, but the novel coronavirus and its respiratory disease, COVID-19, have also shut down television productions globally.
 (The company had said it was aiming to film the Friends reunion by the end of the summer but it was postponed again in August.)